awsdataarchitect/aws-eth-xmr-shib-dual-miner/README.md

 # Implementation (3 mins)

 Here is quick way to start Dual coin mining on AWS in under 3 minutes.
-This templace is based on Michael Ludwig's repo (in acknowledgements below)
+This template is based on Michael Ludwig's repo (in acknowledgements below)
 Read about the profitability on AWS mining in his article [Mining Ethereum on AWS - is it worth it?](https://michael-ludvig.medium.com/mining-ethereum-on-aws-is-it-worth-it-f13645c12eec)

 1. Login to your AWS account and have your Ethereum and other ALT coin (Monero or Shiba Inu) wallet address ready